Freedy Johnston

-Freedy Johnston (born Frederic John Fatzer in 1961) is a New York City–based singer-songwriter originally from Kinsley, Kansas.
+Freedy Johnston (born Frederic John Fatzer in 1961) is an American singer-songwriter based in New York City.

-Johnston's songs are often about troubled loners, and cover topics like heartbreak, alienation, and disappointment.
+Originally from Kinsley, Kansas, Johnston's songs are often about troubled loners, and cover topics like heartbreak, alienation, and disappointment.
 Known for his songcraft, he has been described as a "songwriter's songwriter".

 Early life

 Johnston was raised in the small town of Kinsley, Kansas.
 His interest in music was hampered by the fact that there were no record shops or music stores in his hometown.
 When he was 16, he bought his first guitar from a mail-order catalog, and at 17 had a friend drive him 35 miles to the nearest record store to buy an Elvis Costello album he had read about.
 When he graduated high school, and left to attend the University of Kansas in Lawrence, Kansas, he immersed himself in the new wave music scene there.

 Music career

 Johnston moved to New York City in 1985.
 With the typing skills he had acquired in high school, he supported himself in New York as an office worker at an architecture firm for a number of years as well as in the restaurant industry, prior to pursuing music on a full-time basis.
 He decided to change his name to Freedy Johnston, as "Freedy" was a nickname that his mother had given him, and Johnston was his mother's maiden name.
 After a few years in New York, he signed with independent label Bar/None Records, who debuted two of his songs on a sampler called Time for a Change (1989).
 Bar/None released Johnston's first album, The Trouble Tree in 1990.
 While the reviews were generally favorable, the album was not commercially successful.

 Johnston sold some of his family's farmland to finance the recording of his second album, Can You Fly (an event he wrote about in the opening track on that album, "Trying to Tell You I Don't Know").
 The album, released in 1992, was selected by The New York Times as one of the best albums of the year.
 Johnston followed up with his 1994 major label debut, This Perfect World, released on Elektra Records and produced by Butch Vig of Garbage.
 The album received positive reviews and led to Rolling Stone naming Johnston "songwriter of the year."
 Other publications, including The New York Times, Spin, and Musician Magazine, gave the album high marks as well.
 It featured the single "Bad Reputation", which reached 54 on the Billboard Hot 100 and is one of his best-known songs.
 He released his next three albums under Elektra: Never Home (produced by Danny Kortchmar), Blue Days Black Nights (produced by T-Bone Burnett), and Right Between the Promises.